-When I was growing up in the 70s, back in Lansdale, PA, if I used my kid's telescope out my bedroom window on a dark clear night I could see the glow from one of the Montgomeryville Drive-In screens, down the hill, the bottom obstructed by tall fir trees, the top by an awning.
-Without access to sound or any firm idea what was happening in each film, or enough details or context, I nonetheless--or maybe because of--was spooked knowing the monsters were always right outside my window.... far away for sure, but there nonetheless.
-I was spooked this way especially by THE MANITOU, a film that promised via the damning newspaper reviews, and Indian medicine man dwarf growing out from a lump on a woman's back, and there were scenes of people getting skinned alive!
-I couldn't imagine the series of seizures and nightmares that would afflict me to see such a thing!
+When I was growing up in the 70s, back in Lansdale, PA, if I used my kid's telescope out my bedroom window on a dark clear night I could see the glow from one of the Montgomeryville Drive-In screens, down the hill, the bottom obstructed by tall fir trees, the top by the screen's roof awning.
+Without access to sound or any firm idea what was happening in each film or enough details or context, I nonetheless--or maybe because of--was spooked knowing the monsters were always right outside my window...
+Far away for sure, but there nonetheless.
+I was spooked this way especially by THE MANITOU, a film that promised (via the damning newspaper reviews), an Indian medicine man dwarf growing out from a lump on a woman's back and people getting skinned alive!
+I couldn't imagine the series of seizures and nightmares that would afflict me to see more than the faraway corner of such a thing

 Every review I read at the time about either PROPHECY or THE MANITOU said they were pretty bad, and that's what kept me waiting all this time, over 30 years, to see them.
-It took the death of Tony Curtis to finally put down my telescope, get my off my ass and consider the time had come.
+It took the death of Tony Curtis to finally put down my telescope, get my off my ass: time had come.

 As the plot matures, the western doctors try and cut off his ex-wife's growth.
 It fights back by making the doctor cut his own wrist.
-Thet next try to use lasers, but the laser goes Star Wars nutso, slicing off limbs and so forth.
+Next they use lasers, but the laser goes Star Wars nutso, slicing off limbs and so forth.
 Finally Curtis sends for a cool Native American medicine man, John Singing Rock (Michael Ansara, who underplays beautifully).

-Now, maybe it was because my expectations were so rock bottom, but I really liked the laid-back edge of THE MANITOU.
-It's almost like an extended episode of Kolchak the Night Stalker.
-Most of all I dig the way there's remarkably little antagonism between the Native shaman and western medicinal culture.
+Now, maybe it was because my expectations were so rock bottom, but I really liked the laid-back edge and rousing frozen hospital wing sci fi vibe of THE MANITOU.
+It's almost like an extended episode of Kolchak the Night Stalker with a climax at the Fortress of Solitude, that bounds past 2001, THE OMEN and even prefigures ALTERED STATES.
+Most of all I dig the way there's remarkably little antagonism between the Native American shaman and western medicinal culture.
 Suspicion turns quickly to vague interest from the white doctor as he gives up the reigns of treatment to John Singing Rock and eventually they must work together, like a medicinal version of THE DEFIANT ONES.

-Giving the film some staunch method cred, Susan Strasberg (of PSYCH-OUT and THE TRIP/ daughter of Lee) plays the afflicted ex-wife, spending the bulk of the film in bed with an oxygen tube but returning in time to go topless for the finale, grinning like a maniac at the most inappropriate of times, and of course she rides the far-out visuals that PSYCH-OUT so sadly failed to deliver.
-Once again the spirit of the 70s shines through as Curtis is still buddies with this ex, and is working to save her, but without any of the overwrought drama that would sink this today.
+Giving the film some staunch method cred, Susan Strasberg (of PSYCH-OUT and THE TRIP/ daughter of Lee) plays the afflicted ex-wife, spending the bulk of the film in bed with Blair hair and EXORCIST oxygen tube but returning in time to go topless for the finale, grinning like a maniac at the most inappropriate of times while shooting lasers into the Lovecraftian Old One's eye, and of course riding some of the far-out visuals that PSYCH-OUT's STP sadly failed to deliver unto her.
+The spirit of the 70s shines through as Curtis is still buddies with this ex, and is working to save her, but without any of the overwrought drama that would sink this today.

 In other words, MANITOU is a low budget yet ambitious balls-to-the-wall hack job that leans on Tony Curtis to carry it the way the Monogram horror films of the 1940s used to lean on Bela Lugosi.
 In both instances they made a good choice.
 Curtis plays it like an Italian working class Bob Hope in sufficiently taking-it-serious CAT AND THE CANARY mode and carries the ball just as well as Darren McGavin in THE NIGHT STALKER, and that's no faint praise.

-Finally deciding to balance its interests, PROPHECY becomes like the windbag at the bar who senses he's going to finally have to let you talk and so he bails out the door on some hurried excuse. (there's a lot of them in Al-Anon, too).
-Compared to the merry inconsistencies and everything-but-the kitchen sink Space Exorcist Rosemary Odyssey psychedelia nonchalance of THE MANITOU, PROPHECY's solemn messages about man's polluting the wilderness with his toxic runoff seems way too bleak.
-The monster crossing the lake scene, though, is damned awesome.
+Finally deciding to balance its interests, PROPHECY becomes like the windbag at the bar who senses he's going to finally have to let you talk and so he bails out the door on some hurried excuse (there's a lot of them in Al-Anon, too).
+Compared to the merry inconsistencies and everything-but-the kitchen sink Space Exorcist Rosemary Odyssey Superman special effects psychedelia nonchalance of THE MANITOU, PROPHECY's solemn messages about man's polluting the wilderness with his toxic runoff seems way too bleak.

-The difference between the two is like the difference between life in AA and life if you stay in the bar and wind up passed out underneath the stools.
+Despite the similarities in the end these two films are like the polarity of only choices for an alcoholic when the truth is too unbearable to ignore: go to AA and get sober or go to the bar and pass out underneath the stools.
 Do you want to clean up the mess of your polluted life, give the forest back to the Native Americans and ask the mountains for forgiveness?
 Or do you want to throw typewriters at dwarf medicine men and watch your ex-wife shoot lasers at giant space eyeballs?

 I thought so.

 Then again, you could do like I did, make 'em a double (feature that is).
-Just remember to keep that nonjudgmental childhood telescope trained on the partially obstructed drive-in screen of bemused tolerance and low expectations.
-Sometimes sound, a clear view, and a full understanding of the plot can be just too damn much information.
+Just remember to keep that nonjudgmental childhood telescope trained on the partially obstructed drive-in screen of bemused tolerance and low expectations rather than the big picture.
+Sometimes sound, a full clear view, a sober adult mind can be downright detrimental.